addyosmani/backbone-fundamentals/README.md

 Whilst there is nothing wrong with the template itself, once we begin to develop larger applications requiring multiple templates, including them all in our markup on page-load can quickly become both unmanageable and come with performance costs.
 We'll look at solving this problem in a minute.

 Let's now take a look at the AMD-version of our view.
-As discussed earlier, the 'module' is wrapped using AMD's `define()` which allows us to specify the dependencies our view requires.
-Using the mapped paths to 'jquery' etc. simplifies referencing common dependencies and instances of dependencies are themselves mapped to local variables that we can access (e.g 'jquery' is mapped to `$`).
+As discussed earlier, the 'module' is wrapped using AMD's `define()` which allows us to specify our view's dependencies.
+Using the mapped paths to 'jquery' and other files simplifies refering to these common dependencies.
+Instances of these dependencies are themselves mapped to local variables our Backbone view can access: 'jquery' is mapped to `$`, 'underscore' is mapped to `_`, and so on.

 **views/todos.js**